The cost of shipping to Italy is 6€, free above 39€.

 External Links: Insights and Curiosities

-For those who wish to learn more about the history of candied fruit and Sicilian pastry, we recommend visiting some external resources that offer a broad overview of these topics:
+For those who wish to learn more about the history of candied fruit and Sicilian confectionery, we recommend visiting some external resources that offer a broad overview of these topics:

 1. The World of Sicilian Sweets - A site dedicated to the discovery of typical Sicilian sweets, with recipes, stories and curiosities.